rust-lang/highfive/README.md

 Testing
 =======

-To run tests, make sure the test-requirements are installed by running:
+Before running tests, make sure the test-requirements are installed by running the following command:

     $ pip install -r test-requirements.txt